 The 2 main types of cells in our bones help them stay strong and keep their shape:

-Osteoblasts are cells that help build up bones by forming the bone matrix.
+Osteoblasts are cells that build new bone by forming the bone matrix.
 This is the connective tissue and minerals, such as calcium, that give bone its strength.

-Osteoclasts are cells that break down bone matrix to prevent too much of it from building up.
+Osteoclasts are cells that break down and remove old bone matrix.
 This helps bones keep their proper shape.

-By depositing or removing minerals from the bones, osteoblasts and osteoclasts also help control the levels of these minerals in the blood.
+Bone is a living tissue that's always changing.
+Old cells are broken down and new ones are made to keep bones strong and healthy.
+By putting in or taking out minerals from the bones, osteoblasts and osteoclasts also help control the levels of these minerals in the blood.

 Like other tissues of the body, bones have many other kinds of living cells as well.
 Any of these cells can develop into cancer.